Is the American hunting population ready to use the airbow for hunting in the US?

 The archery industry has moved mountains when it comes to innovations including bows like the Diamond Edge SB-1 where you basically don't even need a pro shop to set up your bow.
 But what happens when you mix innovation with completely new.
 What happens when you cross an airgun with an arrow and form a new term called the 'Airbow'.

 Well, just like many archers had mixed emotions on the introduction of crossbows, many have mixed emotions of the pneumatic airbow.

 However, when it comes to many new things, there are many things you just can't knock until you've tried.
 Regardless if you agree or disagree with it's presence, there are some pros and cons when it comes to hunting with the airbow that you just cannot deny.

-As long as you aren’t breaking or losing arrows every time you shoot, overtime the cost of one arrow becomes much less than continually shooting ammunition.
+As long as you aren't breaking or losing arrows every time you shoot, over time the cost of one arrow becomes much less than continually shooting conventional ammo from a firearm.